Skip to main content

 • Softmax

-• The softmax function, or normalized exponential function, is a multi-dimensional extension of the sigmoid function.
-In multi-class classification problems, it is often used as the final activation function because it can convert the output of a neural network into a probability distribution.
+• The Softmax function, or normalized exponential function, is an extension of the sigmoid function to multiple dimensions.
+In multi-class classification problems, it is often used as the final activation function because it can convert the neural network's output into a probability distribution.

-• Each output value converges between 0 and 1, and the sum of all outputs becomes 1.
+• Each output value converges to between 0 and 1, and the sum of all outputs is 1.

 • NLP Transformers

 • An architecture specialized for Natural Language Processing (NLP) tasks.
-It captures context using a self-attention mechanism.
-As a powerful alternative to traditional RNNs and LSTMs, it excels in parallel computation and can handle long text processing.
+It captures context using a Self-Attention mechanism.
+As a powerful alternative to traditional RNNs and LSTMs, it excels at parallel computation and can handle long sequences.

 • GAN (Generative Adversarial Network) | Unsupervised Learning

-• A GAN is a model that generates data by training two neural networks (a generator and a discriminator) adversarially.
-The generator creates new data, and the discriminator determines if it is real or fake.
+• GAN is a model that generates data by training two neural networks (a Generator and a Discriminator) adversarially.
+The Generator creates new data, and the Discriminator determines if it is real or fake.
 The goal is to minimize a loss function.

-• Used for image generation (DeepFakes, Art Generation), data augmentation, and image restoration/transformation (image denoising, style transfer, etc.).
+• Applications include image generation (DeepFakes, Art Generation), data augmentation, and image restoration/transformation (e.g., image denoising, style transfer).

-• A technique for converting data such as language, images, and audio into a numerical format that computers can easily understand.
-It represents language data numerically, allowing the model to learn the semantic relationships of vocabulary.
+• A technique for converting language, image, or audio data into a numerical format that is easier for computers to understand.
+It represents language data numerically, allowing the model to learn the semantic relationships between words.

-• Used for word similarity calculation (Word2Vec, GloVe), text classification, and recommendation systems.
+• Applications include word similarity calculation (Word2Vec, GloVe), text classification, and recommendation systems.

 • One-hot Encoding

 • A method for converting categorical data into numerical vectors.
-Each category is represented as a vector with only one element as 1, and all others as 0.
+For each category, it creates a vector where only one element is 1, and all others are 0.

 • Used when inputting categorical features into a neural network.
 Also used to digitize labels in machine learning classification problems.